 -

-Food Environment & Nutrition: The influx of ultra-processed foods, high in sugar and unhealthy fats aka the noodles and pasta generation has led to excessive calorie consumption.
+Food Environment & Nutrition: The influx of ultra-processed foods, high in sugar and unhealthy fats (aka the noodles and pastan), has led to excessive calorie consumption.
 Fast food chains and packaged snacks are more accessible than fresh, whole foods, making healthy eating difficult for many Nigerians.

 -

 Urbanization & Sedentary Lifestyles: Lie to yourself that you’re reading this in a standing position.
-We are always sitting, Netflixing and chilling and let’s not even talk about traffic!
-And for those of us who own cars (I no get yet, but I have faith!), our reduced physical activity contributes to weight gain.
+We are always sitting, Netflixing, and chilling, and let’s not even talk about traffic!
+And for those of us who own cars (I don’t get it yet, but I have faith!), our reduced physical activity contributes to weight gain.

 -